-In this chapter you will find all the information necessary to carry hard disk operations supported by the program (Update MBR, Convert to Basic, Change Primary Slot).
+In this chapter you will find all the information necessary to carry hard disk operations supported by the program.

-UPDATING MBR
+Updating MBR

 The program enables to overwrite the current bootable code in the MBR (Master Boot Record) by the standard bootstrap code.
 This can help to repair a corrupted bootable code of a hard disk resulted from a boot virus attack or a malfunction of boot management software.